abingdonpta/abingdonpta/content/posts/2022-05-11 Officer bios.md

 ---
 title: 2022-2023 PTA Officer Nominee Bios
-description: Get to know your new PTA officers for the next school year.
+summary: Get to know your new PTA officers for the next school year.
 slug: Officer bios
 date: 2022-05-11
 ---